-This page describes conditions that impair oxidative phosphorylation (oxphos), the process by which mitochondria capture the energy in pyruvate and fatty acids and store it as ATP.
-This process takes place in the electron transport chain (ETC).
-The ETC consists of five complexes of transmembrane proteins, located on the inner mitochondrial membrane.
+This page describes conditions that impair oxidative phosphorylation (oxphos), the process by which mitochondria capture the energy in pyruvate (produced by carbohydrate glycolysis) and fatty acids and store it as ATP.
+The end product of pyruvate dehydrogenation and fatty acid beta oxidation, acetyl-CoA, is oxidized in the Krebs cycle.
+Electrons generated in the Krebs cycle and during beta oxidation flow through the respiratory chain (electron transport chain-ETC).
+The respiratory chain consists of five complexes of transmembrane proteins, located on the inner mitochondrial membrane.
 Complexes I-IV pump protons out of the mitochondrial matrix, building a proton gradient.
 Then protons reverse flow and pass through complex V generating ATP.
-A small proportion of oxygen that enters the ETC is converted to toxic byproducts, oxygen radicals (free radicals).
+A small proportion of oxygen that enters the respiratory chain is converted to toxic byproducts, oxygen radicals (free radicals).
 Most of these are detoxified by protective cellular enzymes and vitamin antioxidants.
 If they are not neutralized, free radicals can damage lipids, proteins, and nucleic acids.
 This damage is more severe at the site of free radical generation, i.e., the mitochondria.
 Mitochondria are deficient in protective cellular mechanisms, most of which reside in the cytosol.
-ETC dysfunction increases free radical production.
-This creates a vicious cycle, which increases mitochondrial DNA (mtDNA) damage and causes worse ETC dysfunction and more free radical generation.
+Respiratory chain dysfunction increases free radical production.
+This creates a vicious cycle, which increases mitochondrial damage and causes worse respiratory chain dysfunction and more free radical generation.
 Cellular damage in mitochondrial disorders is due to free radicals and energy deficiency.
 Both these factors can also trigger necrosis and apoptosis.

 ATP synthase subunit 6